jsim2010/partite/CONTRACT.md

 - an adaptation
 : It can be approved to indicate the adaptation resolves the flaw.

-affirmation:
-: An action on a given blueprint that removes the flaw from the plan, applies the adaptation, and creates an edition.

 ## VI) Product

-product
-: An execution of a strategy.

 defect
 : A failed analysis